microsoft/onnxruntime/docs/performance/tune-performance.md

 ### 1. How do I optimize BERT models in ORT?

 For some BERT models, ONNX Runtime cannot apply the best optimization due to framework version updates.
-We recommend trying out the [BERT optimization tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers), which reflects the latest changes in graph pattern matching and model conversions, and a set of [notebooks](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers/notebooks) to help get started.
+We recommend trying out the [BERT optimization tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers), which reflects the latest changes in graph pattern matching and model conversions.
+The Transformer Model Optimization tool automatically applies the optimization while loading a model.

+A set of [Jypyter notebooks](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers/notebooks) and [Onnx Runtime Inference Examples](https://github.com/microsoft/onnxruntime-inference-examples/) are available to help you optimize your BERT models in ORT.

 ### 2. Why is the ONNX model graph not optimized even with graph_optimization_level set to ORT_ENABLE_ALL?